Work and Play for Relief Veterinarians in Arizona

 You must pass the state boards.
-There is no additional fee for the state board exam, which can be done as a take-home test due to Covid-19.
+There is no additional fee for the state board exam, which can be done as a take-home test.

-The average veterinarian salary for Arizona is $104,850, which is right in line with the national average.
+The average veterinarian salary for Arizona is $136,780, significantly above the national average.
 Here’s a comparison of salary, tax rate, and take home pay based on our research on vet salaries across the nation:

 Regional Risks for Relief Veterinarians in Arizona